A Mission of Discovery

 It is a promise to share the journey of a lifetime with you and your dog.

-You invite us, via our app, into your home to help you understand and care for your dog like never before.
+You invite us, via our dog DNA test and website, into your home to help you understand and care for your dog like never before.

 Ryan founded Embark after a decade spent using novel analytical approaches to tackle tough questions in public health, ecology, and industry.
 From Ebola outbreaks to retailer analytics to social evolution and sports science, Ryan has worked and published across a number of fields.
 Throughout that time, Ryan traveled the world collecting dog samples and contributing to a number of scientific studies.
 Ryan founded Embark to bring the insights from that research to dog owners and unlock the potential for Big Data to improve the lives of dogs and humans the world over.
 He has a BA in Computer Science from Harvard and graduate degrees in public health and ecology from Yale and the University of California at Davis.